AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Get started with Browser Monitoring/For mini programs/Monitor other mini programs.md

         ```
         npm install alife-logger

         ```

-    2. Add the following information to the monitor.js file in the /utils directory to initialize the package.
+    2. Add the following information to the monitor.js file in the /utils directory to initialize the npm package.

-        **Note:** You can specify the name and storage path of the JavaScript \(JS\) file.
+        **Note:** You can specify the name and storage path of the JS file.

         ```
         import MiniProgramLogger from 'alife-logger/miniprogram';
         const Monitor = MiniProgramLogger.init({
             pid: 'xxx',
             uid: 'userxxx', // The ID of the user, which is used to collect the unique visitor (UV) data.
             region: 'cn', // The region where the application is deployed.
-Set region to cn if the application is deployed in China and set region to sg if the application is deployed outside China.
+Set it to cn if the application is deployed in China and to sg if the application is deployed outside China.
 The default value is cn.
-            // You must specify the remote procedure call (RPC) method to perform browser monitoring of mini programs.
-Write the implementation method.
-The method of DingTalk E-App is used in the following example.
+            // You need to specify the remote procedure call (RPC) method to perform browser monitoring of mini programs.
+Write the implementation method as needed.
+The following example takes the method of DingTalk E-App as an example.
             sendRequest: (url, resData) => {
-                  // The following snippet must be configured by the business side.
+                  // This parameter must be configured by the business side.
 The GET or POST method is supported.
                 // demo in dingding
                 var method = 'GET';
                 var data;